-Arthritis can arise in many forms and can affect everyone – including children and adolescents.
-While the most commonly known form, osteoarthritis, is a degenerative disease that progresses as we age, many forms of inflammatory arthritis can affect people at any age.
+Arthritis is a common problem.
+There are over 100 different types of arthritis, and as many as 70 million people in the United States (1 in 3 American adults) are affected.
+A common misconception is that arthritis is an 'old person's disease.'
+In fact, arthritis can arise in many forms and affect people of all ages – including children and adolescents.
+While the most commonly known form, osteoarthritis, is a degenerative disease that progresses as people age, the many forms of inflammatory arthritis can affect people at any age.

-This form of arthritis is usually treated with anti-inflammatory medications taken orally as a pill or as an injected form, and can also be relieved with physical therapy, exercise, and proper nutrition.
-Joint replacement surgery is considered when conservative, non-surgical methods have failed to provide adequate benefit.
+This form of arthritis is usually treated with anti-inflammatory medications taken orally as a pill or as an injected form, and can also be relieved with physical therapy, exercise and proper nutrition.
+Joint replacement surgery is usually considered after conservative (nonsurgical) methods have been tried but shown to be adequate.
 Hip replacement surgery and knee replacement surgery have become trusted treatments for restoring mobility and easing pain.

 Less frequent but often more serious are the inflammatory forms of arthritis, which include conditions such as rheumatoid arthritis and lupus.
 These forms usually involve many joints throughout the body at the same time and are caused by a problem with the immune system becoming over-active, resulting in joint inflammation.
 Arthritis caused by inflammation often results in pain and stiffness after periods of rest or inactivity, particularly in the morning.
 Swelling, redness and warmth may be present in the affected joints.
 Other areas in the body can be affected by the inflammation as well, including the skin and internal organs such as the lungs and heart.

 Inflammatory arthritis is usually treated with a combination of medications to relieve swelling and pain while regulating the immune system.
 As with osteoarthritis, joint replacement surgery should also be considered when these non-surgical methods have failed to provide lasting benefit.